AriFordsham/GHCWiki/Functional-dependencies-in-GHC.md

 **Confluence** means that:

 * A program will either typecheck or not; it can't typecheck one day and fail the next day.
+Specifically: minor revisions to GHC (which may change the solver algorithm) cannot change the result of typechecking.
+Similarly, adding e.g. irrelevant constraints cannot change the result of typechecking.
 * If it typechecks, it'll have the same meaning.
 (Exception: with overlapping instances and different instances in scope in different modules.)
 * You can re-order the constraints in a signature without affecting whether the program typechecks, or what it means
   ```